-- Quality shelter supports self-recovery.
-Having shelter increases personal safety, helps families stay together, increases physical and mental wellbeing, provides space for education and learning, and space for education and learning their allows people to start rebuilding their livelihoods. - As a result of our response, crisis affected people are healthy and resilient and no longer require assistance related to their displacement.
+- Quality shelter enables self-recovery.
+Having shelter increases personal safety, helps families stay together, increases physical and mental wellbeing, provides space for education and learning, and allows people to start rebuilding their - As a result of our response, crisis affected people are healthy and resilient and no longer require assistance related to their displacement.